Docs

 This page provides high-level documentation.
-For technical documentation, click here.
+For more in-depth technical documentation and code examples, follow these links:

 Widget development is designed to be fast.
 You can use the following development cycle: